A Dallas Cowboys football blog

 Here’s what Dane had to say:

-SUMMARY: A three-year starter at Michigan State, Willekes played primarily as the field defensive end in Mark Dantonio's 4-3 base scheme.
-Lightly recruited out of a small high school, he walked on and turned himself into one of the most accomplished players in Spartans' history, passing Julian Peterson for the school-record in career tackles for loss (also ranks third all-time in sacks).
+SUMMARY: A three-year starter at Michigan State, Willekes played primarily as the field defensive end in head coach Mark Dantonio’s 4-3 base scheme.
+Lightly recruited out of a small high school, he walked on and turned himself into one of the most accomplished players in Spartans’ history, passing Julian Peterson for the school-record in career tackles for loss (also ranks third all-time in sacks).
 Competing with a touch of insanity, Willekes attack blocks with natural body lean and powerful hands to create movement and open pass rush lanes.
-Although he is the type of player you shouldn't bet against, his average-at-best athletic traits create concern for his role and transition at the next level.
+Although he is the type of player you shouldn’t bet against, his average-at-best athletic traits create concern for his role and transition at the next level.
 Overall, Willekes lacks the anchor and length to be a consistent edge-setter vs. NFL offensive tackles, but his resilient mentality and competitive motor translate to production, which should land him in a defensive line rotation.

 All Spring, the Dallas Cowboys have been linked to edge rushers as they look to prioritize their pass rush.
-Head Coach wants to have six players that can get after the passer.
-Similarly to players like Zack Baun and K'Lavon Chaisson, Kenny Willekes is a versatile edge rusher who could be deployed in both odd and even man fronts.
+Head Coach Mike McCarthy wants to have six players that can get after the passer.
+Similarly to players like Zack Baun and K’Lavon Chaisson, Kenny Willekes is a versatile edge rusher who could be deployed in both odd and even man fronts.

 Kenny Willekes is a player that the Cowboys could target in the third round or later.
 His experience, athleticism, and strength are excellent foundations that the team could build upon once they get him on the practice field.